 Our guide to living on the road and spending more time outdoors—without quitting your job.See more→

-The enthusiasm lasted four hours, as long as it took to drive from Santa Fe to White Sands National Monument.
+Motoring south, it felt great to be out again.
+That enthusiasm lasted four hours, the time it took to drive from Santa Fe to White Sands National Monument.
 At the visitor center, the ranger, in her kindest voice, informed us that there’s no camping in travel trailers in the park.